This is Don's "Whom We Might Be" Story

 suggests that a "Big Bang"

-Our star, the Sun (on the Orion Arm of the Milky Way galaxy) self-ignited
+Our star, the Sun, lives on the Orion Arm of our Milky Way galaxy & self-ignited

 ( note 5 )

-this included the Earth, which, with all of it’s water allowed life as we know it
+The Earth, which, with all of it's water after

 ( note 6 )